AarondevPortfoloio/company_survey/README.md

 --How to run

-To run the applicaiton navigate to settings and click pages row (on left hand side).
+To run the applicaiton navigate to settings and click the pagesrow (on left hand side).
 Then click the "your site is live at" link.